awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithDBInstanceParamGroups.md

 For information about creating a DB parameter group, see [Creating a DB parameter group](#USER_WorkingWithParamGroups.Creating)\.
 For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 **Note**
 When you associate a new DB parameter group with a DB instance, the modified static and dynamic parameters are applied only after the DB instance is rebooted\.
-However, if you modify dynamic parameters in the newly associated DB parameter group, these changes are applied immediately without a reboot\.
+However, if you modify dynamic parameters in the DB parameter group after you associate it with the DB instance, these changes are applied immediately without a reboot\.

 ### Console<a name="USER_WorkingWithParamGroups.Associating.CON"></a>